MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-Statements.md

 Every Q# operation, function, and user-defined type is defined within a namespace.
-Q# namespaces are treated the same as namespaces in any other .NET language, and follow the same rules for naming and for forming qualified names.
+Q# follows the same rules for naming as other .NET languages.
+However, Q# does not support nested namespaces.
+In particular, for two defined namespaces `NS.Name1` and `NS.Name2`, only the fully qualified namespace can be opened - a directive `open NS;` is **invalid**.

 Every Q# file must include at least one `namespace` directive.
 This consists of the `namespace` keyword, followed by the namespace